Nicholas-BI/bakery-efficiency-score/README.md

 ## Why I Made This

-A debate with my partner, Stephanie—she liked low-maintenance bakes; I wanted fast profits.
+A debate with my partner—she liked low-maintenance bakes; I wanted fast profits.
 This report lets you decide what matters and adapts accordingly.

 ---